Damodar River

 Damodar River (Pron: /ˈdʌmoˌdaː/) is a river flowing across the Indian states of Jharkhand and West Bengal.
-The valley is rich in mineral resources and is home to large-scale mining and industrial activity.
-It was also known as the Sorrow of Bengal because of its ravaging floods in the plains of West Bengal.
+The valley is rich in mineral resources and is known for large-scale mining and industrial activity.
+It was also known as the Sorrow of Bengal because of the ravaging floods it caused in the plains of West Bengal.
 The construction of several dams on the Damodar and its tributaries has helped control some of the flooding.

 Etymology

 Damodar means "rope around the belly", derived from Sanskrit दाम (dama) "rope" and उदर (udara) "belly".
 Damodar is also another name given to the Hindu god Krishna because his foster-mother, Yashoda, had tied him to a large urn.